 The SUPAC has full time experienced and knowledgeable staff many who have personal and professional experience with the special education process.

-Amy Schlegel, Director, grew up in CNY and is a graduate of Liverpool High School.
-She has her BA in Psychology from University at Buffalo and her MA/CAS in School Psychology from SUNY Plattsburgh.
-She has worked with children from the pre-kindergarten to college level, their families, and professionals for over 10 years.
-Her experience working with children diagnosed with ADHD, Autism and other comorbid disorders inspired her to become an advocate.
-For four years, she aided families in understanding the special education system and provided families the information they needed to effectively advocate for their child.
-Amy has worked extensively in her community to develop awareness, implement programs, and train professionals.
-Amy has also functioned as a behavior specialist and completed many psychological assessments.
-Her goal is to empower parents and help give them the tools they need to feel like an equal partner in their child's education, as well as, work to get each and every child an appropriate education through the implementation of best practices, collaboration and communication.
+Amy Zogby, Director, is a life-long resident of Central New York.
+She earned her B.A. in Psychology and her M.A. /C.A.S. in School Psychology.
+Amy has worked with children from the pre-kindergarten thru the college level, parents, as well as, professionals in helping them reach their educational goals.
+Her experience as a behavior specialist and working with children with disabilities inspired her to become an advocate.
+Amy has worked extensively in her community to develop awareness, implement programs, and train families and professionals in the area of special education.
+Her goal is to work herself out of a job by empowering parents and giving them the tools they need to feel like an equal partner in their child’s education.
+She wants parents to have the confidence to advocate for their child.
+Amy works tirelessly to ensure that each and every child she works with has an appropriate education through the implementation of best practices, collaboration and communication.

-Rachael Zubal-Ruggieri, Web-Based Outreach, is Coordinator of Computer & Technology Outreach and Information Coordinator at the SU the Center on Human Policy, Law, and Disability Studies.
-In 28 years working at the Center, her work has evolved into the coordination of informational materials for the Center and its funded projects, specifically websites, Internet mailing lists, and the design and production of promotional materials.
-She is also knowledgeable about web design and accessibility, and has published two articles on web accessibility for people with developmental disabilities.
-Mother to a 10-year-old child with special needs, Rachael is currently enrolled in the Child and Family Studies program, with a Disability Studies Minor, at Syracuse University.
+Rachael Zubal-Ruggieri, Web-Based Outreach, also serves as Information Coordinator at the Center on Human Policy.
+Her work continually evolves into utilizing new technologies for the coordination of informational materials for the Center and its funded projects, specifically websites, Internet mailing lists, and the design and production of promotional materials.
+She is also knowledgeable about web design and accessibility, and has published articles on web accessibility for people with developmental disabilities.
+Mother to a child with special needs, Rachael is enrolled in the Child and Family Studies program, with a Disability Studies Minor, at Syracuse University.